-- Integrity: Demonstrates responsible behavior at all times and maintains high ethical standards.
+- Integrity: Demonstrates responsible behaviour at all times and maintains high ethical standards.

 - Teamwork: Participates actively in a team for organizational effectiveness.
 Creates an atmosphere of trust amongst all team members.

-- Concern for Health and Safety: Acknowledges and understands how to manage and educate others of risk and harm reduction.
+- Concern For Health And Safety: Acknowledges and understands how to manage and educate others on risk and harm reduction.

 - Creativity and Innovation: Plans and implements quality programming in a developmentally appropriate environment.

-- Minimum two years’ experience working with children
+- Basic knowledge of child development and experience working with children

 - High level of interpersonal and written skills